heerko/ep_markdown_toc/README.md

 - It enables automatic generation of a Table of Contents based on Markdown-style hashsign headings (#, ##, etc.) in Etherpad documents (can be disabled through settings). === style headings are not supported at the moment, and likely will never be.
 - It styles the headings to make it easier to scan long documents for chapters (can be disabled through settings)
 - It adds a button to the toolbar that shows a quick cheatsheet for Markdown syntax
-- It removes the default text styling buttons from the toolbar (can be reenabled through settings)
+- It removes the default text styling buttons from the toolbar and disables the associated shortcuts.
 - Tries to remove rich text when pasting

 It was developed as a compagnion to [Octomode](https://cc.vvvvvvaria.org/wiki/Octomode), a collective editing space for PDF making, using Etherpad, Paged.js and Flask.